 Founded in 1928, AHIMA is the premier association of health information management (HIM) professionals worldwide.
-Serving 52 affiliated component state associations and more than 103,000 health information professionals, AHIMA is the leading sage source of "HIM knowledge" and a respected authority for rigorous professional education and training.
+Serving 52 affiliated component state associations and more than 103,000 health information professionals, AHIMA is the leading authority for "HIM knowledge" and widely respected for its esteemed credentials and rigorous professional education and training.

 AHIMA is taking the lead in the advancement and use of health data and information management for the delivery of quality healthcare worldwide.
 AHIMA members stay one step ahead through AHIMA’s cutting-edge programs and professional development opportunities, including comprehensive continuing education.

 AHIMA keeps HIM professionals abreast of the healthcare industry through resources to improve their knowledge, skills, and abilities.
 Some of AHIMA’s offering include:

 In addition to providing resources, AHIMA actively advocates for the HIM profession, serves as a thought leader in the world of HIM, is one of the four cooperating parties responsible for the ICD-10 coding guidelines, and has led the development of information governance principles for healthcare.

 AHIMA members affect the quality of patient information and patient care at every touchpoint in the healthcare delivery cycle.
 Our members perform diverse roles in healthcare and are employed in a variety of work settings, including hospitals, physician offices, ambulatory care facilities, managed care facilities, long-term care facilities, consulting firms, information system vendors, colleges and universities, insurance providers, pharmaceutical companies, rehabilitation centers, and other venues.